Skip to main content

 namespace: default

-Then, scheduler will do a rescheduling to this deployment, which disregards the previous assignment entirely and seeks to establish an entirely new replica distribution across clusters.
+Then, scheduler will reschedule this deployment, which disregards the previous propagation entirely and seeks to establish an entirely new replica propagation across clusters.

-• If it succeeds, you will get following result:
+• If it succeeds, you will get the following result:

 apiVersion: apps.karmada.io/v1alpha1